Chapter 10: Agriculture and Food

 Figure 10.7 Slash-and-Burn Farming in Thailand; Author | User “mattmangum”; Source | Wikimedia Commons; License | CC BY SA 2.0.

 Shifting cultivation, also known as slash-and-burn agriculture, is a form of subsistence agriculture that involves a kind of natural rotation system.
 Shifting cultivation is a way of life for 150-200 million people, globally distributed in tropical areas, especially in the rain forests of South America, Central and West Africa, and Southeast Asia.
 The practices involve removing dense vegetation, burning the debris, clearing the area, known as swidden, and preparing it for cultivation (Figure 10.7).
-Shifting cultivation can successfully support only low population densities, and as a result of rapid depletion of soil fertility, the fields are actively cultivated usually for three years.
+Shifting cultivation can successfully support only low population densities, and as a result of the rapid depletion of soil fertility, the fields are actively cultivated usually for three years.
 As a result, the infertile land has to be abandoned, and another site has to be identified, starting again the process of clearing and planting.
 The slash-and-burn technique thus requires extensive acreage for new lots, as well as a great deal of human labor, involving at the same time a frequent gender division of labor.
 The kinds of crops grown can be different from region to region, dominated by tubers, sweet potatoes especially, and grains such as rice and corn.
 The practice of mixing different seeds in the same swidden in the warm and humid tropics is favorable for harvesting two or even three times per year.
 Yet, the slash-and-burn practice has some negative impacts on the environment, being seen as ecologically destructive, especially for areas with vulnerable and endangered species.

 10.2.1.2 Pastoralism